mengqimusic/Wingie2/ALT_TUNING.md

  |-|-|8| Augmented[12] |

- ## Caves in Alternatre Tuning
+ ## Caves in Alternate Tuning

  When you enable alternate tuning, the caves are also tuned to match the tuning you selected.

- In order to accomodate all 12 pitches, the caves are arranged so that the left channel uses the even-numbered scale tones, covering one and one-third octaves:
+ In order to accommodate all 12 pitches, the caves are arranged so that the left channel uses the even-numbered scale tones, covering one and one-third octaves:

     C, D, E, F#, G#, A#, C', D', E'